bablokb/circuitpython-esp32at/doc/hardware_firmware.md

-(in the image you can see the [Maker Pi Pico Board](https://www.cytron.io/c-development-tools/c-maker-series/p-maker-pi-pico-simplifying-raspberry-pi-pico-for-beginners-and-kits) from Cytron, which has a socket made for the ESP-01S).
+(in the image you can see the [Maker Pi Pico Board](https://www.cytron.io/c-development-tools/c-maker-series/p-maker-pi-pico-simplifying-raspberry-pi-pico-for-beginners-and-kits) from Cytron, which has a socket made for the ESP-01S - very nice!).

 The big advantage of this board is it's very low price and the small form-factor.